Simple Living With Nature

 The recipe that I am sharing with you is the most basic version of elderberry syrup, but there are ways that you can customize it to your liking.

-Here are a few optional ingredients you can add as you’re boiling the elderberries to make the final syrup more beneficial (and more delicious in some cases):
+Here are a few optional ingredients you can add as you’re boiling the elderberries to make the final syrup more supportive (and more delicious in some cases):

-Cinnamon Stick – just like with ginger, adding a cinnamon stick makes it taste delicious and has some immune system benefits.
+Cinnamon Stick – Just like ginger, adding a cinnamon stick makes it taste delicious and has been shown to have properties that support human health in various ways.

-Whole Cloves – mostly for flavor, whole cloves also have some health benefits.
+Whole Cloves – mostly for flavor, whole cloves have also been concluded to be a rich source of antioxidant compounds.

-Echinacea Root – gives an extra boost to the immune system, but echinacea doesn’t taste great.
+Echinacea Root – has been shown to slightly reduce the chances of catching a cold, but echinacea doesn’t taste great.

-Rose Hips – high in vitamin C, rose hips can be foraged in the fall, or purchased dried.
+Rose Hips – are shown to be high in vitamin C, rose hips can be foraged in the fall, or purchased dried.

 Lemon – some lemon juice and/or lemon zest can be added for flavor and to boost vitamin C.